Wondering if Slinky Dog Dash is too scary for your Disney World group? We’ll can help!

 By now we’ve hopefully convinced you to take your family and friends on Slinky Dog Dash on your next visit to Walt Disney World!
 We truly feel that most people will enjoy the ride and agree that it’s perfect for children and adults alike.

 While we didn’t have to worry about waiting in line, but we have heard the line queue can be too hot in the middle of the day – especially when the wait can get up to 170 minutes long.
-So be sure to plan on visiting this attraction very early or later in the day if Fastpasses aren’t an option.
+So be sure to plan on visiting this attraction very early or later in the day if Lightning Lane isn’t an option.

 STILL PLANNING YOUR DISNEY TRIP?